Skip To Content

 For which types of careers will this program prepare me?

-Our nurse educator and nursing administrative leadership tracks prepare graduates for a variety of positions in both primary and acute care health care settings.
+Our nurse practitioner programs prepare students for careers in primary care.
+Our Nursing Administrative Leadership and Nurse Educator programs prepare students for a variety of positions in both primary and acute care healthcare settings.

 May I choose my own preceptors?
 Is there assistance if necessary?

-Students have the opportunity to choose their own preceptors and are given access to our database of clinical sites at the start of their program.
-If assistance is needed, we have a full-time clinical coordinator in the School of Nursing who can work with students to help identify preceptors to meet their clinical hour requirement.
-Since we have relationships with clinical sites across the state of Florida, it is possible for nursing students to complete their clinical hours close to their home.
+You will have the opportunity to choose your own preceptors and will be given access to our database of clinical sites at the start of your program.
+If assistance is needed, we have a full-time clinical coordinator in the School of Nursing who can work with you to help identify preceptors to meet your clinical hour requirement.
+Since we have relationships with clinical sites across the state of Florida, it is possible for you to complete your clinical hours close to where you live.

 I previously started an MSN program at a different school.
 Can I transfer my courses?

-Florida Southern allows up to two (2) graduate-level courses to transfer.
+Florida Southern allows you to transfer up to two (2) graduate-level courses.
 If you have taken more than two courses elsewhere, our MSN program director will determine which courses would be best to transfer to Florida Southern and which would be most beneficial to repeat at FSC.

 Online